 Android Debug Bridge (ADB) is included in the Android SDK and is the main tool used to communicate with an Android device for debugging.
 We recommend familiarizing yourself with it by reading the official documentation located here: http://developer.android.com/tools/help/adb.html

 For a list of available commands and options, make sure ADB is installed and enter:

-Using adb from the OS shell, it is possible to connect to and communicate with an Android device either directly through USB, or via TCP/IP over a Wi-Fi connection.
-You must install the Android SDK and appropriate device drivers to use adb (see Device Setup - Oculus Go).
+From the OS shell, it is possible to connect to and communicate with an Android device either directly through USB, or via TCP/IP over a Wi-Fi connection.
+You must install the Android SDK and appropriate device drivers to use ADB (see Device Setup - Oculus Go).